Safehouse and 24-Hour Hotline

 Contact the 24-hour hotline: 703-237-0881.

-Through its 24-hour hotline, each year, the Doorways’ Domestic Violence Program assists approximately 800-900 callers impacted by domestic violence.
-As a first priority, the hotline staff and volunteers ensure that callers in immediate danger are provided with crisis intervention and strategies to assist them in becoming safe.
-The hotline is also the gateway to the Doorways’ Safehouse for women and families who are fleeing imminent danger.
-Hotline staff provide comprehensive information on local resources, referrals and safety planning.
-This vital information helps callers become more knowledgeable about the dynamics of domestic violence and learn about resources that are available to them in the community.
+Each year, through the 24-hour, confidential hotline, Doorways’ Domestic Violence Program assists approximately 1,000-1,200 callers impacted by domestic violence within the community.
+As a first priority, the program staff and volunteers ensure that all callers in immediate danger are provided with crisis intervention and safety planning.
+The Hotline is also the gateway to the Doorways’ Safehouse for women and families who are fleeing imminent danger.
+In addition, program staff and volunteers provide comprehensive information on local resources, referrals, and other wrap-around services.
+This vital information helps callers become more knowledgeable about the dynamics of domestic violence, as well as learning additional resources that are available to them in the community.

 Surviving Domestic Violence